Cleveland Street

 238 Arlington Avenue

 On the southwest corner of Cleveland and Arlington was a real nice house; Elsie Anzalone recalls Dr. Martone, who delivered her first child, lived there.
-The image on the right is view of the same house in the 1960s; the view is west along Arlington Avenue and the house is on the left.
+Thanks to Isaiah Vega who sent in a 2024 update image after a tasteful renovation that honored the original architecture.
+The image on the right is view of the same home in the 1960s; the view is west along Arlington Avenue and the house is on the left.

 167 Cleveland Street